userfront/guide/all/guide/toolkit/automatic-login-form-vue.md

 First, initialize the Userfront Vue library with your [account ID](/guide/glossary.html#account-id) using `Userfront.init()`.

-You can do this in a component file, or, as in this example, in the main file.
+You can do this in the main file (as shown here) or in a component file.
 If you do this in the main file, you only need to do it once.

 ::::
 :::: right